Neesings, Habergeons, and Leasing

-Not only does the King James Bible read "habergeon" but so also do Wycliffe 1395 spelled "haburioun", the Geneva Bible 1587, Webster's 1833 translation, The Jewish Family Bible 1864, the Noyes Translation 1869, and the 1936 Hebrew Publication Society's translation, The Word of Yah 1993 and the Conservative Bible 2011 - "the spear, the dart, nor THE HABERGEON." and The Revised Geneva Bible 2005.
+Not only does the King James Bible read "habergeon" but so also do Wycliffe 1395 spelled "haburioun", the Geneva Bible 1587, Webster's 1833 translation, The Jewish Family Bible 1864, the Noyes Translation 1869, the 1936 Hebrew Publication Society's translation, The Word of Yah 1993 and the Conservative Bible 2011 - "the spear, the dart, nor THE HABERGEON." and The Revised Geneva Bible 2005.

 Some versions have BREASTPLATE.
 These include Coverdale 1535, the Great Bible 1540, Matthew's Bible 1549, the Bishop's Bible 1568, the 1950 Douay Version, the KJV 21st Century, and the Third Millennium Bible.
 Brenton's translation of the Greek Septuagint also has BREASTPLATE.